brighteyed/http-server/README.md

 ```

 ## Configuration
 Application supports multiple served locations.
 Configuration is loaded from all yaml files placed in `http-server` subdirectory of `XDG_DATA_DIRS` or `XDG_CONFIG_HOME` directories.

-In this case root directory specified via command line arguments ignored
+> **NOTE**: If root directory is specified with `-d` command line argument then server doesn't load its configuration from files

 ### Example
 ```